Jay penned Jango’s story in his notepad. Jango sniffed smoke from the brass burner before concluding:

 “‘I was only here like twenty minutes,’ said Faith.
 ‘This sucks.’

 “As quickly as she appeared, Faith disintegrated into mist.”
 Virgil Jango Skyy smiled at Jay.
 “Consider this story, my students.
 I hope you sleep soundly.”

-After the sermon, Jango led Jay to the front door.
+After the sermon, Jango led Jay to the door.
 “Jay, we would love to have you for the night.”

-Jay opened the front door.
-He and Jango stepped onto the flagstones flanked by fireflies.
+Jay opened the door.
+He and Jango stepped onto flagstones flanked by fireflies.
 “I can’t thank you enough, Virgil Skyy.
 You have a beautiful monastery.
 Everyone will love the photos you’ve let me take.”

-“Does Virgil Blue need any help?”
+“Does Virgil Blue need help?”